zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 }
 ```

-Now you can configure this endpoint in the config.
+Now you can configure this endpoint in the config:

 `.tina/config.{ts,js}`